Projects

 • Streaming via server-side ReadableStream emitting SSE; partial-json for incremental finding extraction so comments appear as the model writes them.

-• Trilingual UI (EN / PT-BR / ES) with browser-language detection on first visit and localStorage persistence — the LLM is also instructed to write in the chosen language.
+• Trilingual UI (EN / PT-BR / ES) with browser-language detection on first visit and localStorage persistence.
+The LLM is also instructed to write in the chosen language.

 Things worth noting